Uvacoder/port-ankurparihar/README.md

 ### General
 - Upload content and get a reference like a link to Google drive
 - Upload relative image  of size 268x394 in `/media/{directory}`
-- Append `card` with image name to use it on home screen
 - Image must have `alt` attribute
 - buttons must have `aria-label` with button description
 - cross-origin links must have `link="noopener"` attribute